Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 - Each additional purchase a customer makes is projected to contribute over $90 in savings in marketing expenses.

 ---
+---

 # Financial Product Analysis

-**1. What is the typical loan amount granted based on income and credit score?**
+**What is the typical loan amount granted based on income and credit score?**

 - Creating Groups Based on Income Brackets and Credit Score Tiers